mlrun/mlrun/README.md

 *The fastest way to develop and deploy your AI application today.*

-**MLRun** is the first end-to-end open source MLOps solution to manage and automate your entire analytics and machine learning lifecycle, from data ingestion through model development and full pipeline deployment.
+**MLRun** is the first end-to-end open source MLOps solution to manage and automate your entire analytics and machine learning life cycle, from data ingestion through model development and full pipeline deployment.

 Benefits <!-- omit in toc -->
 --------